D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Related Work

 Some graph-based methods attempt to fuse internal and external cues by including both content features and external knowledge in a single representation \cite{hu2021compare,cao2024multisource}.
 However, they usually work with relatively coarse, document-level features and do not operate at the level of token- or region-level manipulation.
 Conversely, content-based manipulation detectors, including HAMMER, are powerful at local reasoning but do not access external knowledge sources \cite{shao2023detecting,shao2024detecting}.

 To our knowledge, there is no existing system that:

-\begin{itemize} \item incorporates a state-of-the-art multimodal manipulation detector with explicit grounding; \item integrates this detector into a retrieval-based, multimodal fact checking pipeline that operates over diverse web and image evidence; and \item exposes a unified, human-readable explanation that reports both external evidence and internal manipulation cues. \end{itemize}
+\begin{itemize} \item incorporates a state-of-the-art multimodal manipulation detector with explicit grounding; \item integrates this detector into a retrieval-based, multimodal fact-checking pipeline that operates over diverse web and image evidence; and \item exposes a unified, human-readable explanation that integrates both external evidence and internal manipulation cues. \end{itemize}

 This gap is precisely where D-SECURE is positioned.
 By combining DEFAME and HAMMER in a principled dual-source architecture, we target both global factuality and local manipulation while maintaining interpretability.